lmullen/jsr/_source/issues/vol17/Brown.md

 Egerton, Douglas R. 2014. *The Wars of Reconstruction: The Brief, Violent History of America's Most Progressive Era*.
 New York: Bloombury Press.

 Equal Justice Initiaitve.
 2015.
 Lynching in America: Confronting the Legacy of Racial Terror.
-Montgomery, Alabama. [<http://www.eji.org/files/EJI Lynching in America SUMMARY.pdf>](http://www.eji.org/files/EJI Lynching in America SUMMARY.pdf).
+Montgomery, Alabama. [<http://www.eji.org/files/EJI Lynching in America SUMMARY.pdf>](http://www.eji.org/files/EJI Lynching in America SUMMARY.pdf)

 Hutchinson, Earl Ofari.
 1996. *The Assassination of the Black Male Image*.
 New York: Simon and Schuster.